 Quite some time ago, we reported on WiSpry, a MEMS company that was using its technology to switch capacitors so that the antenna tuning can be optimized and changed in real time as conditions and needs change.

 Much more recently, a new solution was announced based on collaboration between Taoglas, who makes antenna assemblies, and Peregrine, who produces an array of digitally-switchable capacitors (amongst other things).
 They’ve combined the two into a module that can fit into phones and other devices like automobile telematics and patient monitoring devices that have to be small and yet communicate afar.
+Go ahead and click here for more information on how to sell your car easily online.
 You might think this sounds just like what WiSpry is doing, but, while they’re attacking the same basic problem, their solutions are very different.

 Peregrine’s capacitors aren’t actuated by MEMS elements; they’re switched electronically using Peregrine’s UltraCMOS process, which relies on silicon-on-sapphire technology to provide good RF performance.
 So they’re purely electrical where WiSpry (and also Cavendish Kinetics) is electromechanical.